Georgvwt/georgvwt-degoog-stuff/README.md

 ### Translate

 Bang command that translates text using the MyMemory API — no API key required.
 Use !translate <text> to translate, with auto-detection of the source language.
 For single-word translations, a side panel appears with audio pronunciation, usage examples, and synonyms for both languages.
+May be buggy.
 Usage: `!translate hello`, `!translate hello to:fr`

 <details>